Our Volunteer Board

 Wanette Lee (AA, AS)

 Wanette provides both group and individual counseling for those with substance use disorders.
 She has a vast amount of clinical and cultural experience in the field.
 She has also worked assisting victims of domestic violence.
-She in long term recovery.
+She enjoys all things paniolo and is involved with local Molokai preservation efforts.
+She is active with her faith community and in long term recovery.

 Our Founder